Diocese of the Free State

 The Diocese of the Free State is a diocese in the Anglican Church of Southern Africa.
+It was formerly known as the 'Diocese of Bloemfontein'.

 History

 The first service North of the Orange River to be taken by an Anglican clergyman was conducted in 1850 by †Robert Gray, the first Bishop of Cape Town.
 In 1863, Edward Twells was consecrated the first Bishop of the Orange Free State and the Diocese was born.
 This new Diocese covered the area North of the Orange River, West of the Drakensberg and as far as the Zambezi River in the North.